 1) Repeat Repeat Repeat!

 Ask your child to read the material, reread the material, talk to you about what he has just read, and then read it again.
+You can also ask your child to read aloud the second time to practice fluency skills.
 This strategy will help your child develop fluency and comprehension while reading.
-It also gives your dyslexic child a chance to work through areas of difficulty, gain confidence, speed and process words with automaticity.
+In addition, repetition gives your dyslexic child a chance to work through areas of difficulty, gain confidence, speed, and process words with automaticity.

 2) Read the Book Yourself!